Hydrology-IFH/roger/examples/plot_scale/freiburg/README.md

 - `crop_water_stress.csv`: contains fraction of usable field capacity when crop water stress starts.
 IMPORTANT: Do not modify the file.
 - `parameters.csv`: contains the soil hydraulic parameters of RoGeR for three different soil types (z_soil: soil depth in mm; dmpv: density of vertical macropores in 1/$m^2$; lmpv: length of vertical macropores in mm; theta_ac: air capacity in -; theta_ufc: usable field capacity in -; theta_pwp: permanent wilting point in -; ks: saturated hydraulic conductivity in mm/h; kf: hydraulic conductivity of bedrock in mm/h; soil_fertility: soil fertility; clay: clay content in -)
 - `config.yml`: configuration file.
 Irrigation rules and crop rotation scenarios should be defined from the list below.
+- `calculate_gw_recharge_dyck-chardabellas-1963.py`: Calculates the annual groundwater recharge and average groundwater recharge using the method of Dyck & Chardbellas (1963) as presented in Hoelting (2013) p.244f.
+The script requires a precipitation time series with 10-minutes time step.
+Precipiation data can be downloaded at [WaetherDB](https://apps.hydro.uni-freiburg.de/de/weatherdb/get_ts/).
+- `output/no-irrigation/`: contains the calculations of `calculate_gw_recharge_dyck-chardabellas-1963.py`
+- `calculate_nitrate_leaching_thuenen.py`: Calculates the load of annual nitrate leaching and average nitrate for a given crop rotation using the Thuenen method i.e. 30% of the applied nitrogen fertiliser.
+The nitrate leaching is calculated for three different fertilisation intensities (low, medium and high).
+The script requires an annual time series of the summer and winter crops (see `/input/crop_rotation_scenarios/` for more examples).
+- `output/nitrate/thuenen/`: contains the calculations of `calculate_nitrate_leaching_thuenen.py`

 Available soil types:
 - sandy soil type